AndrewJBateman/angular-engineering-calculator/README.md

 * Install dependencies using `npm i`
 * Run `ng serve` to get a server at `http://localhost:4200/`
 * If required, run `ng build` to build the project.
-The build artifacts will be stored in the `docs /` directory.
+The build artifacts will be stored in the `docs` directory.
 Use the `--prod` flag for a production build.

 ## :computer: Code Examples